-Advivo Business Advisors and Accountants outline what to keep in mind when deciding whether to review your current structure.
+Advivo Managing Partner, Leon Stephan, outlines what to keep in mind when deciding whether to review your current structure.

-Capital structuring and debt can be difficult concepts to comprehend as a business owner; it is a highly specialised area relying on many years of experience, training, and expertise gained over that time.
-Although you may have previously invested time (and money) in structuring your capital previously, it is important to note that it needs regular reviewing to adjust for changing market conditions, (ie. how much have interest rates on debt changed in the last 2 years?) and your ever-changing circumstances and strategic objectives.
-Both will influence what is the optimum structure for you and your business.
+Capital and debt structuring can be difficult concepts to comprehend as a business owner; it is a highly specialised area relying on many years of experience, training, and expertise gained over that time.
+Although you may have previously invested time (and money) in structuring your capital previously, it is important to note that it needs regular reviewing to adjust for changing market conditions, (includes general financial; conditions, interest rate outlook, banking industry view on debt and specific industries) and your own personal , family and business circumstances which are bound to be constantly changing.
+No only do circumstances change but so too do our business strategic objectives.
+Both will influence what is the optimum structure for you and your business as will your actual or perceived analysis of the risks you potentially face in the future as do your health and estate planning objectives and circumstances.
+Any change to any of these factors can require review and “tweaking” of your debt or capital structures.

-As there are so many factors that influence and affect the structuring of your capital, it can be tricky to decide if you have the correct balance and mix of debt and equity to have the most cost-effective capital structure, meet your current and future objectives, provide flexibility and secure the future of your business.
-If this is the case, you may need to review your current structure to determine if it is the most cost-effective, yet safe option for your business.
+As there are so many factors that influence and affect the structuring of your capital, it can be tricky to decide if you have the correct balance and mix of debt and equity to have the optimum and most cost-effective capital structure, meet your current and future objectives, provide flexibility, maximum taxation advantages, minimise risk and secure the future of your business.
+I do not know of anyone in business that in the last few years there has not been some change in any or all of these areas and if this is the case, you most probably need to review your current structure to determine if it is the most cost-effective, yet safe option for your business.
 Obviously, the recent significant increases in interest rates have resulted in many business owners asking questions such as do I have the right type of debt?
 Should I adjust the mix to have more debt or more equity?
 Below are five questions you need to ask about your business to decide whether it is worth restructuring your capital.
+However as a cautionary note I do stress just like there is no one size that fits all there generally is no optimum structure achievable to satisfy all of the above criteria as in many circumstances costs of implementing the absolute best structures would involve many structures and legal agreements and as such would be prohibitive to implement and maintain.
+Additionally more often than not one aspect will compete against another ie. Best tax structure might not be acceptable to equity investors or financiers or conflict with estate planning objectives.

 Have there been significant changes in your business’s financial position?

 If your business has experienced a large amount of growth (or vice versus) or you expect it to in the future, you should be reviewing your current capital structuring.
-Debt in particular is extremely complex as there are so many different types, and terms and conditions vary so much.
-Whilst not seen as restrictive at a given point in a company’s evolution, the advent of time and changed circumstances at a later date may see the conditions constrict the growth of the company, cause conflict with shareholders, or block the ability to effectively succession plan or bring in new investors.
+Debt in particular is extremely complex as there are so many different types, with varying terms and conditions that can vary so much and place restrictions or constraints on what you can and can’t do in your business.
+Whilst not seen as restrictive at a given point in a company’s evolution, the advent of time and changed circumstances at a later date may see the conditions or covenants imposed constrict the growth of the company, cause conflict with shareholders, or block the ability to effectively succession plan or bring in new investors.
 The options that arise from a review are enormous; from as basic as deciding to start paying off debts more quickly to reduce interest expenses, to initiating a major equity raise, or floating the company.
-This can be an extremely complex process depending on the size, and current and future financing needs of your company, so contact Advivo’s Debt Experts if you’re unsure of the best way to move forward.
+This can be an extremely complex process depending on the size, and current and future financing needs of your company, so contact Advivo’s Debt Experts if you’re unsure of the best way to move forward or just to check you have it covered at present.

 Have there been changes to the market?